ProactiveProgrammers/intersection-algorithms-solution/README.md

   you should not simply delete the `TODO` marker but instead delete the entire prompt so that your reflection is a document that contains polished technical writing that is suitable for publication on your professional web site.

-- Confirm that the program is producing the expected output
-- Use a `docker run` command for your operating system to run GatorGrader
-- Please be aware that performance profiling in a Docker contain may not work as expected
-- Provide all of the required responses in the `writing/reflection.md` file